Start9Labs/docs/src/user-manual/gateways.md

 ## Understanding Gateways

-Your server is accessed by one or more _gateways_.
+Gateways connect your server to the Internet.
+They process outbound traffic, and under certain conditions, they also permit inbound traffic.
 Your router is a gateway.
 StartTunnel is also a gateway.
 Both your router and StartTunnel create secure local networks that, by default, _cannot_ be accessed by devices outside the network.
 By default, your router (Ethernet or WiFi) is your only gateway.

 ```admonish note
 If you are running StartOS on a VPS with a public IP address, there is no local network.
 Your gateway is inherently public and open to the Internet.